-This article details an older version of my website.
-There will be a new article describing the current setup soon.
+This article details a (very) old version of my website.
+There will be a new article describing the current setup (soon.)
 Thank you for reading my blog! 😁

 I'll divide this into two parts: the website, and the blog, because they are both different in how they were built.